-USE-IT! - Unlocking Social and Economic Innovation Together
+USE-IT! - Unlocking Social and Economic Innovation Together (Closed)

 "Birmingham needs innovative, bold and creative ideas to tackle urban challenges and the USE-IT! project is a rare opportunity for the city and its partners to take a risk and experiment, to test how new and unproven solutions work in practice and how they respond to the complexity of real life."

 Birmingham is a key economic hub and a popular destination for migration.
 Whilst the city is a 'big draw', the reality of poverty and underemployment amongst indigenous and migrant populations is leading to increasing social, economic and environmental isolation.
 We will be working in a highly-populated inner city transect with high poverty and new migrant populations, where more than 40% of the population has no formal qualifications.
 We will use the building of a new hospital, local social enterprise structures and universities rich in cultural and creative capital to enable the population to self-empower in a sustainable way.
 This means increasing their employment prospects and their ability to engage and influence the public planning, investment and strategy that takes place in their localities.